leepete/GO-Native-iOS-App/README.md

 # GO-Native iOS app - (Currently being re-visited)
-> "It's like Pokemon GO but with Birds!"
+> "It's kinda like Pokemon GO but with Birds!"

-## As of 14/9/19
+## As of 1/10/19

-- Will be re-coded without the use of storyboards and making better improvements than before
+- Now has all the functionality as our concept [video](https://youtu.be/bahKq9MTpak)
+- Connected to Firebase (Read + Write)

+## Future Updates

+- Add QR code functionality
+- User Login
+- Gamification/Points Increment
+- Need to tweak a bit of the layout to support different sized phones

 ## Info

-An app we made to engage kids with the environment, finding New Zealand native birds @ Summer of Tech, Wellington Create Camp 2018.
+An app made to help engage kids with the environment by collecting/finding New Zealand native birds outside and learning about them.

-Re-coded in Swift by me.
+This idea was first created at Summer of Tech Create Camp 2018, and I was inspired to keep going with the idea and attempt to making something out of it.

+I coded it up in Swift (no use of storyboards).

 ### Images
 ![Alt text](DesignConcepts/homeScreen.png)